aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Min width
      - The minimum peak-width at half-maxima (PWHM).

+   * - Top N
+     - Only fit the top ``N`` identified maxima.
+Set to zero to disable and fit all maxima.

    * - Block find algorithm
      - Use the block-find algorithm for non-maximal suppression [Neubeck and Van Gool, 2006].